melodyians/melodyian/Readme.md

+# TODOS

+- Refactor NoteControl.cpp to accept all notes
+- Get Lemur, test it out
+    + See if I can get it talking to Node
+    + Scott send a copy of the Lemur Template
+- Abstract out EEPROM
+    + Think about saving arbitrary melodies - 4x16
+- Leave Melodies alone -- eventually we'll just record melodies
+- Make Flags Abstract, use a map

+Future:

+- Start looking at modeling things in software

-Mini Model Code and CC Reference Notes:
+# Mini Model Code and CC Reference Notes:

 MIDI CC | Functionality | Associated Variable Name(s)
 ------------- | ------------- | -------------